TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 ???
 NOTE "WHY ? - [CLICK TO EXPAND]"

-    This is a RegEx that ignores DV that don't have the fallback to HDR10, What can results in weird playback issues like weird colors if you want to play it on a not DoVi compatible setup.
+    This is a RegEx that ignores DV that don't have the fallback to HDR10, What can results in playback issues like weird colors if you want to play it on a not Dolby Vision compatible setup.

 Add this to your `Must not contain (2)`